JasonJ0987/wheelsndeals/README.md

 View and create all employees and customers.

 Record and track all appointments made through the services system.
-Keep track of which appointments are finished or canceled with the search history.
+Keep track of which appointments are created, canceled or finished with the search history.

 A service concierge could create and view service appointments, as well as change the appointment status to canceled or finished with a button.
-Based on the VIP status, the service concierge can give that customer "VIP treatment"
+Based on the VIP status, the service concierge can give that customer "VIP treatment".

+The design to determine if the customer is a VIP is that if the automobile with the unique VIN is in the inventory and if that automobile is sold to a customer.
+If both conditions pass, the appointment is registered as a VIP with that automobile.
+There are "cancel" and "finish" buttons to alter the appointment status and every appointment is initialized with a "created" status.

 Record and track all sales made through the sales system.
 View sales organized by employees to keep track of employee's commissions.